galihg/TimeDeposit/README.md

 ## How To Run: <a name="How-To-Integrate"></a>
 1. Run `pod install` on terminal on the root folder of the project
+2. You may encounters erros/warnings on some dependencies (`PKHUD`, `DLRadioButton`), set minimum deployment target for those modules to iOS 12.0 version
-2. Build and run the project using the `xcworkspace` file
+3. Build and run the project using the `xcworkspace` file

 ### Adding Dependencies: <a name="Adding-Dependencies"></a>